soniya-catherine/keylogger_demo/README.md

 # Keystroke Logging Tool
-A keyboard monitoring tool built using Python, and allows users to monitor their keyboard actions using a basic GUI
+A keyboard monitoring tool built using Python that allows users to monitor their keyboard actions using a basic GUI

 # Installation Guide